charliebabbitt1988/LOGITacker_script_generator/README.md

 - TODO:
     - implement more support for common special characters that are usually found in plaintext based payloads; usually powershell or batch files
+    - Test other dongles.
+Only the April Brother nRF52840 Dongle has been tested.